Ollynov/t-school-fullstack-2/webapis/lecture-notes.md

 # Web APIs

-APIs are main way we acess companies services.
-Some prominent ones from IBM are the Watson APIs.
+APIs are main way we acess a companie's services.
+Some prominent ones from IBM are all of the Watson APIs.
 In this section, we are going to practice using Watson APIs in our Node app to showcase some of their capabilities.

-SDKs(software development kits) are set of software tools or libraries that allows developers to create applications using another piece of application or services.
+SDKs(software development kits) are a set of software bundles that allow developers to create applications using other pieces of applications or services.
+Basically they are there to get you running with the app right away- they include starter code, examples, and good README files.
 A good SDK typically comes with instructions and is actively maintained.
-Watson SDKs are documents on our website and open sourced on github https://github.com/watson-developer-cloud
+Watson SDKs have README documents on our website and open sourced on github https://github.com/watson-developer-cloud
 Take a look at it and let's talk about how it makes a developer's job easier.